-Amounts in Reais 2019 2018 2017 a. rules on earnings retention The Company does not have a policy establishing retention rules in addition those provided for in the law.
-Pursuant to Law 6.404/76, the Company mallocate at least five percent (5%) to the legal reserve, up to a limit of twent percent (20%) of its capital stock.
-In a year when the balance of the legal reserve plus the amounts of the capital reserves exceed thirty percent (30%) of capit stock, the allocation of a portion of net income for the year to the legal reserve ceases to be mandatory.
-Also pursuant to Law 6.404/76, the Company may retathe amount related to the capital budget, submitted by management bodies with a justification for the earnings retention, including the sources of the funds are capital investments, whether fixed or current, for up to five (5) consecutive year except in case a large project is carried out over a longer period.
-The budget may be approved by the General Shareholders' Meeting that approves the balance sheet for the year, and reviewed annually, when it has a duration of more that one fiscal year. a.i. amounts of earnings retentions Legal reserve R\$10,489 thousand and Revenue retention reserve R\$98,671 thousand Legal reserve R\$2,977 thousand and Revenue retention reserve R\$2,840 thousand Legal reserve R\$4,649 thousand and Revenue retention reserve R\$32,544 thousand a.ii percentages in relation to the total earnings declared 47.03% 4.77% 35.00% b. rules on dividend distributions A portion corresponding to twenty-five percent (25%) of adjusted annual net income, as provided for in Article 202 of the Brazilian Corporation Law and Article 37 of the Company's bylaws, shall be allocated to the payment of the minimum mandatory dividend. c. frequency of dividend distributions At the end of each fiscal possibility of paying divide vs (Article 39) provide for the d. any restrictions on the distribution of dividends imposed by law or special regulations applicable to the Issuer, as well as agreements or court, administrative or arbitration decisions e. whether the issuer has a formally approved income allocation policy, stating the body responsible for approval and the date of approval; and, if the issuer discloses the policy, the websites where this document is available for consultation Currently, there are no restrictions on the payment of dividends imposed by law or special regulations applicable to the Company.
+Amounts in Reais 2019 2018 2017 a. rules on earnings retention The Company does not have a policy establishing retention rules in addition to those provided for in the law.
+Pursuant to Law 6.404/76, the Company may allocate at least five percent (5%) to the legal reserve, up to a limit of twenty percent (20%) of its capital stock.
+In a year when the balance of the legal reserve plus the amounts of the capital reserves exceed thirty percent (30%) of capital stock, the allocation of a portion of net income for the year to the legal reserve ceases to be mandatory.
+Also pursuant to Law 6.404/76, the Company may retain the amount related to the capital budget, submitted by management bodies with a justification for the earnings retention, including the sources of the funds and capital investments, whether fixed or current, for up to five (5) consecutive years, except in case a large project is carried out over a longer period.
+The budget may be approved by the General Shareholders' Meeting that approves the balance sheet for the year, and reviewed annually, when it has a duration of more than one fiscal year. a.i. amounts of earnings retentions Legal reserve R\$10,489 thousand and Revenue retention reserve R\$98,671 thousand Legal reserve R\$2,977 thousand and Revenue retention reserve R\$2,840 thousand Legal reserve R\$4,649 thousand and Revenue retention reserve R\$32,544 thousand a.ii percentages in relation to the total earnings declared 47.03% 4.77% 35.00% b. rules on dividend distributions A portion corresponding to twenty-five percent (25%) of adjusted annual net income, as provided for in Article 202 of the Brazilian Corporation Law and Article 37 of the Company's bylaws, shall be allocated to the payment of the minimum mandatory dividend. c. frequency of dividend distributions At the end of each fiscal possibility of paying divide vs (Article 39) provide for the d. any restrictions on the distribution of dividends imposed by law or special regulations applicable to the Issuer, as well as agreements or court, administrative or arbitration decisions e. whether the issuer has a formally approved income allocation policy, stating the body responsible for approval and the date of approval; and, if the issuer discloses the policy, the websites where this document is available for consultation